Avenham Park: Recent developments

 As part of a multi-million pound Heritage Lottery-funded restoration project, both Avenham and Miller Parks have undergone a facelift over the last few years.
 The refurbishment, which is nearing completion, included restoration of all of the historical features (including The Belvedere, The Boer War Memorial etc.), improved lighting and footpaths, vehicle controls and a new Pavilion incorporating a café, public toilets and a police post and acting as a base for dedicated park staff.
 The old stage, which was removed in early 2006, was replaced by a small performance area and facilities to install temporary concert stages like those used at music festivals throughout the country.

 An architectural design competition was launched by RIBA Competitions and McChesney Architects were chosen by Preston City Council, at a cost of £2 million.
 In September 2008 the new Pavilion, together with its cafe, was opened.
 New lamps were installed and the Japanese Garden was restored.
 As part of the refurbishment, the path along the railway embankment and the viaduct was widened and given a hard surface.
 The Council intends to open this path onto the Fishergate Centre car park, to allow direct pedestrian and cycle access from the railway.

 In April 2015 an unexploded military mortar bomb was discovered by metal detectorists near the park.
 An area close to the Old Tram Bridge was cordoned off.
 In February 2019, the tram bridge was closed when an inspection revealed cracks putting the bridge at risk of collapse.
 In March 2024 a new suspension-type design was revealed for a replacement bridge and in April work began on a £6.6m project to replace the old tram bridge.
-It is hoped the new bridge, funded by Levelling Up cash and LCC, will open in 2025.
+The replacement tram bridge opened to the public on 22 May 2026.